Fong20/PicoCTF/General Skills/Binary Search.md

 Summary of challenge: Understand how the binary search algorithm works through the script provided to obtain the required flag

 ## Step 1: Launch the instance
-We are presented with a brief introduction of the chalenge and a zip file.
+We are presented with a brief introduction of the chalenge and a zip file, **challenge.zip** which would be handy later on.
 However, we need to start the instance to reveal more information in regards to solving the challenge.

 ![Screen Shot 04-07-25 at 10 09 PM 001](https://github.com/user-attachments/assets/c360715e-c73a-4855-8966-0d60788b56b5)